LLM in International Economic Law

 Optional courses

-Fundamental Issues in International Law (full-year course, 40 credits)
+Fundamental Issues in International Law (two-semester course, 40 credits)

 This is a course aimed at introducing students to fundamental debates about the nature of international law and the international legal order today, and its relationship to states, markets, conflict, justice and human rights.
 The course is historical, conceptual, theoretical and legal.
 It introduces students to key ideas and arguments about where the international legal order is coming from and where it is going, what its building blocks are, and how those components are changing.
 A theme uniting the course is the extent to which the international legal order is shifting from a classical jus inter gentes to something else: a law of global governance, a global administrative law, a law of rights and regulation, or some combination.